AQ-Life/CPgraph/README.md

 <!-- badges: start -->
 <!-- badges: end -->

+The goal of this package is to draw general clinical trials graphs.

-The goal of gmtplot is to draw GMT (Geometric Mean Titer) plot in immunogenicity in vaccine clinical trials.
+“gmtplot” function is to draw GMT (Geometric Mean Titer) plot in immunogenicity in vaccine clinical trials.
 Please refer to [Generation of Geometric Mean Titer Plot in Immunogenicity from SAS and R](https://www.lexjansen.com/pharmasug-cn/2023/CC/Pharmasug-China-2023-CC115.pdf) from PharmaSUG.

+“gmtplot_line” function is similar to “gmtplot” function.
+But if the analysis value is linear, “gmtplot_line” will be used; if the analysis value is exponential, “gmtplot” function will be used.

 ## Installation